Dirkster99/AvalonEditHighlightingThemes/README.md

 - different background colors of different WPF themes or
 - different taste towards different color schemes by different users

-This project has at least 2 derived highlighting themes
+This project has multiple derived highlighting themes

 - 'Dark'
 - 'True Blue'
+- 'VS 2019 Dark'

-which are both based on the highlighting patterns of the 'Light' generic highlighting theme.
+which are based on the highlighting patterns of the 'Light' generic highlighting theme.

 ## Data Design